-COURSE INFORMATION COURSE INFORMATION

-Fieldwork: N/A

-Course Contributions: \$10

 Course Leads to: Level 1 DVC

 Teacher in charge of subject: Mr Jowers-Wilding

 HOLA in charge of subject: Mr Achary

 Using drawing, modelling and presentation skills, students develop solutions to a range of challenging design problems.
 They should ultimately become competent in applying a variety of design and visual communication techniques through graphics practice.
-This forms the foundation for NCEA level one Design and Visual communication course to follow in Year 11.
+This forms the foundation for NCEA Level 1 Design and Visual communication course to follow in Year 11.